bedrocklinux/bedrocklinux-website/markdown/0.7/debugging.md

 ## {id="strat-r"} strat -r

 Occasionally Bedrock's ability to integrate ~{strata~} can confuse software.
-For example, when compiling software a build system may attempt to detect build dependencies on the system and become confused to see `python2`, `python3`, *and*` python`.
+For example, when compiling software a build system may attempt to detect build dependencies on the system and become confused to see `python2`, `python3`, *and* ` python`.

-If a command acts weird, considering prefixing it with `strat -r ~(stratum~)` to restrict it to the given ~{stratum~}'s commands.
+If a command acts strangely, considering prefixing it with `strat -r ~(stratum~)` to restrict it to the given ~{stratum~}'s commands.
 For example:

 - {class="cmd"}
 - # restrict build system to Debian